 I would like to thank my supervisor, Prof. Mattia Vaccari for his support throughout the project.
 I am also grateful for the effort that has been put forward by Chaka Mofokeng in helping with the code write up.
 I also appreciate the support from my colleague Yaaseen Jones, friends and family.
 The work uses the SDSS DR16 data which is the fourth data release of the fourth phase of Sloan Digital Sky Survey and AllWISE data products from the Wide-field Infrared Survey Explorer.
 Without the two surveys this work would have been impossible.

 This project is more of a build up on the regression repository.
 It mainly focuses on optimizing the hyper-parameters of the XGBoost regressor to best estimate the photometric redshifts Quasars and Star forming galaxies under study.
-We used 80% of the dataset for training the algorithm and 20% for testing.
-We used sk-learn Randomised Search CV with r2_score, Median absolute deviation and both of them in different trial to find the best parameters for our testing data.
+We used 80% (about one million spectroscopically confirmed SDSS sources) of the dataset for training the algorithm and 20% for testing.
+We used sk-learn Randomised Search CV and r2_score, Median absolute deviation and both of them as the scoring metrics in different experiments (see the github f to find the best parameters for our testing data.
 The Median absolute deviation provides the best RMS and NMAD for this project.